mikeizbicki/cmc-csci143/hw_twitter/README.md

 1. Once your `map.py` file has been modified to track results for each country, you should run the map file on all the tweets in the `/data/tweets_corona` folder.
-   In order to do this, you should create a shell script that loops over each file in the dataset and runs `map.py` on that file.
+   In order to do this, you should create a shell script `run_maps.sh` that loops over each file in the dataset and runs `map.py` on that file.
    Each call to `map.py` can take up to several days to finish, so you should use the `nohup` command to ensure the program continues to run after you disconnect and the `&` operator to ensure that all `map.py` commands run in parallel.

 1. After your modified `map.py` has run on all the files,